The Relaxed Leader (TRL) saves lives!

 I have a bookshelf full of awards including two Stevies, a Gears of Government award, and I was selected as one of the Fed100 for 2021 (the most impactful people in Federal Government IT).

 I’m driving massive improvements in an area that had gotten no traction in over 20 years.
-I’m changing hearts and minds – shifting the culture in an organization with around 18,000 employees – and I’m doing it with a team of 7 people.
+I’m changing hearts and minds – shifting the culture in an organization with over 18,000 employees – and I’m doing it with a team of 8 people.

-The most recent training I’ve given (to a few thousand people) has been lauded as “the best course this development program has ever offered!”
+One recent training I’ve given (to a few thousand people) was lauded as “the best course this development program has ever offered!”

 I’ve presented to hundreds of government and non-profit leaders.
 I’m being asked to collaborate with multiple organizations.
 Invitations to speak at meetings, conferences, and events continue coming in because people want to hear more of what I have to say.